 How long can I leave my dentures out?

-Patients typically remove their dentures while they sleep, or for up to 12 hours a day.
-This gives patients time to soak and clean them, as well as give your gums a rest.
+Patients typically remove their dentures while they sleep, or up to twelve hours daily.
+This gives patients time to soak and clean their dentures.
+In addition, it helps give the gums a rest.

 Why do dentures shorten your life?

 The main risk with dentures is malnutrition.
-Dentures force patients to avoid certain foods, limiting their diet and therefore sometimes their food intake.
-Having dentures also indicates tooth loss which puts patients at risk for bone loss.
+Dentures force patients to avoid certain foods, limiting their diet and, therefore, sometimes, their food intake.
+Having dentures also indicates tooth loss, putting patients at risk for bone loss.

 Should you keep dentures in water overnight?